oracle/weblogic-kubernetes-operator/documentation/3.3/content/samples/azure-kubernetes-service/domain-on-pv.md

 ##### Clone WebLogic Kubernetes Operator repository

 Clone the [WebLogic Kubernetes Operator repository](https://github.com/oracle/weblogic-kubernetes-operator) to your machine.
-We will use several scripts in this repository to create a WebLogic domain.
+You will use several scripts in this repository to create a WebLogic domain.
 This sample was tested with v3.3.7, but should work with the latest release.

 ```shell
 $ git clone --branch v{{< latestVersion >}} https://github.com/oracle/weblogic-kubernetes-operator.git